skyybrew/project-emu/docs/PPSSPP.md

 After it scans and finds it, click on the game.

 And then your done!
 Thats all it takes to play PSP games on a PC!

-## Written with love and care by Skyy, of the skyybrew team.